bboc/ogtool/README.md

 # OmniGraffle Tool (ogtool)

-A set of commandline tools for [OmniGraffle 6+](http://www.omnigroup.com/products/omnigraffle/), for export, translation, replacement of fonts and colors etc. Comes with a plugin API to that allows for simple manipulation of items in OmniGraffle documents.
+A set of command-line tools for [OmniGraffle 6+](http://www.omnigroup.com/products/omnigraffle/), for export, translation, replacement of fonts and colors etc. Comes with a plugin API to that allows for simple manipulation of items in OmniGraffle documents.

+There is a port of _ogtool_ to JXA, which is a [work in progress](https://github.com/bboc/omnigraffle-tools/).

 Included commands:

 - **ogexport**: exporting of OmniGraffle canvases to bmp, eps, gif, jpg, png, pdf, psd (Photoshop), tiff, vdx (Visio XML).
-Not yet supported: html, svg.
+Not yet supported: html, SVG.
 OmniGraffle's export settings can be overridden, those settings can conveniently be stored in a settings file.
-- **ogtranslate**: ogtranslate implements a full translation workflow for OmniGraffle files, extracting tests to gettext pot-files, and injecting translated texts from po-files into a separate copy of the OmniGraffle document for each language.
+- **ogtranslate**: ogtranslate implements a full translation workflow for OmniGraffle files, extracting tests to gettext pot-files, and injecting translated texts from PO-files into a separate copy of the OmniGraffle document for each language.
-- **ogtool** implements a plugins to inspect and manipulate OmniGraffle documents, with a simple way to traverse the element tree, and configuration in yaml files.
+- **ogtool** implements a plugins to inspect and manipulate OmniGraffle documents, with a simple way to traverse the element tree, and configuration in YAML files.
 Included are example plugins, e.g. for updating fonts and colors on a set of design documents.

 This software is based on [omnigraffle_export](https://github.com/fikovnik/omnigraffle-export) created and maintained by [Filip Krikava](https://github.com/fikovnik). omnigraffle_export is still included in this repository, as it contains some features ogtool does not (and probably will never) support, see the [documentation for omnigraffle_export](ommigraffle_export.md) for more details.